 Recall the previous example of syntactic transformation when Newton adopted the passive construction and nominalisations rather than the basic transactive model (Subject-Verb-Object).
-The transactive structure of Indo-European languages indicates the causal and temporal processes as all agents in the process are specified.
+The transactive structure of Indo-European languages indicates the causal and temporal processes as all agents in the process as specified.
 The passive construction enabled Newton to avoid causality and temporality by reducing the source, affected entity and the process to a state.
 Nominalisations and passivisation may be achieved in linguistic structure by either transforming the existing language system to a non-transactive model or by translating one linguistic system into another while at the same time altering the syntactic order.
 Both result in obscuring the causal and temporal relationships so that discourse is rendered vague or ambiguous as to the source and consequence of phenomena.

 As an imposed value judgment, linguistic translation which results in non-transactive models where transactive mental models were the goal, are categorized as "naive" translations.
 Natural language translated into symbolic systems that retain the original transactive model meet the necessary condition of "fair" translation.
-(Here, Dennis' categories are adopted to fit this essay's theme.) .
-It has been argued that orthodox economics, relying on the logical empiricism of statistical (econometric) modeling, achieves the passivisation of theoretical discourse by "nouning" (Neale, 1982).
-Although Neale's terminology is combersome, he succeeds in identifying the linguistic transformation problem.

-Nouning has contributed to confusion about meaning, and to confusing word order with cause.
-It is important to distinguish between value as a noun (thing), which it is not, and to value as a verb.
-The former generates a bunch of non-questions, such as . . , "Why do diamonds have more value than bread?"
-Diamonds do not have value.
-They have mass, density, . .
-Instead . . one should be asking, "How do people value diamonds?"
-And answering by saying, "They value them by stealing them, buying them, insuring them, killing for them," and so on.
-Stealing, buying, . . . are how people value diamonds.
-(Neal, pp. 362-63)

-In orthodox economics, nouns are explanations: utility, preference, tastes.
+(Here, Dennis' categories are adopted to fit this essay's theme.
+It has been argued that orthodox economics, relying on the logical empiricism of statistical (econometric)1 modeling, achieves the passivisation of theoretical discourse by "nouning" (Neale 1982).
+"Nouning has contributed to confusion about meaning, and to confusing word order with cause.
+It is important to distinguish between value as a noun (thing), which it is not, and to value as a verb."
+(Neale pp. 362-63) In orthodox economics, nouns are explanations: utility, preference, tastes.
 These are not things but verb processes.
-Neale believes a clearer understanding of social systems is achieved by rejecting "nouning" and arguing for "processual verbing".
+A clearer understanding of social systems is achieved by rejecting "nouning" and arguing for "processual verbing".
 Verbing influences our ideas about cause while nouns exist separately from their being or doing.

 Broadly described, econometric models translate natural language systems into symbolic language systems, transforming the transactive structure into passive syntax.
 At first glance it appears that the causation analysis in the robust literature of probability theory is transactive.
 However, the question rests not with the power of statistical models but with what is the sentence (represented by an equation) saying.
 Are econometric models paraphrasing orthodox economics by avoiding the verb processes of the transactive structure?

-Following the characteristics used by Meadows (1981, pp. 174-200), econometric models are detail decision making based, product oriented, and structured as open systems requiring many exogeneous variables to drive the model.
+Econometric models are detail decision making based, product oriented, and structured as open systems requiring many exogeneous variables to drive the model (Meadows 1981).
 When two-way causation does appear as in simultaneous-equation formulation, equilibrium is achieved without temporal analysis.
 The primary focus of econometric models is on the noun of the equation sentence.
 In the basic linear open model there is no feedback describing the temporal and causal path that represents the Indo-European syntax of natural language structure.
-The result is similar to that of Newton adopting the mathematical linguistic structure in order to avoid the debate over causal source.
-The reduced form estimation process means that econometric models tend to

-"represent surface phenomena only, with much causal structure implicit" (Meadows, p.
+The reduced form estimation process means that econometric models tend to "represent surface phenomena only, with much causal structure implicit" (Meadows p.
 229).